ibm-cloud-docs/codeengine/api-changelog.md

 |---|---|
 |`2022-12-09`| Version 2.0.0 |
 |`2021-03-31`| Version 1.0.0  |
-{: caption="Table 1.
-Changes in the IBM Cloud Code Engine API" caption-side="bottom"}
+{: caption="Changes in the IBM Cloud Code Engine API" caption-side="bottom"}

 ## 17 May 2024
 {: #17-may-2024}